 Each carrier should have a registration number starting CBDU, followed by a series of numbers.
 This can be checked by visiting the Natural Resources Wales online public register or by calling 0300 065 3000.

 It is a criminal offence if you do not take all reasonable measures available to you to meet your duty of care.
-You could receive a £300 fixed penalty notice (FPN) or be prosecuted and fined up to £5,000.
+You could receive a £300 fixed penalty notice (FPN) or be prosecuted and given an unlimited fine.

 If someone carries out work on your property then they are responsible for the waste produced and they must comply with their duty of care towards their business waste.
 However, if you ask a tradesperson to remove additional waste that you have produced on your property, you must check that they are a registered waste carrier.